terminusdb/terminuscms-docs/how-to/query/graphql/limit.md

 <img src="https://assets.terminusdb.com/docs/how-to-query-graphql.png" alt="GraphQL query playground in TerminusCMS">

-Now you can will have two panels, one on the left for query, and one on the right for results.
+There are two panels, one on the left for query, and one on the right for results.

 ## Adding a limit